This post may contain affiliate links. Please read our disclosure policy.

 Like with the pulp leftover from homemade almond milk, cashew pulp leftover from homemade cashew milk is useable in various recipes.

-When wet, you can use it to top cereal and oats, add into smoothies, to top yogurt (dairy or dairy-free like coconut yogurt, etc.).
+When wet, you can use it to top cereal and oats, add into smoothies, to top yogurt (homemade plain yogurt or dairy-free like homemade coconut yogurt, etc.).

 You can first dry it out (either at room temp if you live in a warm climate OR the oven at its lowest temperature until dry – usually 1 ½-2-ish hours at around 200ºF/90ºC).
 Then you can use it in baking recipes, like tart bases, energy balls, cookies, crackers, brownies, etc.